-When cook time is done, allow to naturally release pressure.
+When the cooking cycle has completed. allow to naturally release pressure.
 Carefully open lid when safety valve is down. (see note)

 Add cooked chicken and prepared kale.
-Press "saute" function to bring everything to warm temperature.
+Press "Saute" function again to bring everything to temperature.
 Check for salt and season as needed.

 *If in a rush, you can also do "QPR" (quick pressure release) and proceed as instructed.